microsoft/onnxruntime/dockerfiles/README.md

   # If you have a Linux machine, preface this command with "sudo"
   # If you have a Windows machine, preface this command with "winpty"

-  nvidia-docker run -it onnxruntime-gpu
+  docker run -it --runtime=nvidia --rm nvidia/cuda onnxruntime-gpu
   ```
-### Other options
+### Other options to get started with ONNX Runtime
-- Launch an ONNX ML Tools Jupyter Notebook environment with starter code notebooks!
-    - convert your models from other frameworks (i.e. Caffe2, CoreML,
-      Tensorflow, PyTorch, etc.) to ONNX files and run them using ONNX Runtime

-- Deploy inference for pretrained ONNX models for handwritten digit recognition (MNIST)
+- Deploy [inference for pretrained ONNX models](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/deployment/onnx) for handwritten digit recognition (MNIST)
-or facial expression recognition (FER+) using Azure Machine Learning.
+or facial expression recognition (FER+) using Azure Machine Learning

+- Work with ONNX runtime in your local environment using the PyPi release ([CPU](https://pypi.org/project/onnxruntime/), [GPU](https://pypi.org/project/onnxruntime-gpu/))
+    - ``pip install onnxruntime`` or ``pip install onnxruntime-gpu``

-- Build ONNX runtime from the source code by following [these instructions for developers](../BUILD.md).
+- Build ONNX Runtime from the source code by following [these instructions for developers](../BUILD.md).

-### Code of Conduct
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/)
-or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ### License
 [MIT License](../LICENSE)